 The RIR prepared for this potential plan amendment constitutes the fishery impact statement.
 The likely effects of the proposed action are analyzed and described throughout the RIR.
-The effects on participants in the fisheries and fishing communities will be analyzed in Section 3.5.
-The effects of the proposed action on safety of human life at sea will be evaluated above under National Standard 10, in Section 4.1.
-Based on the information reported in this section, a determination will be made on whether to update the Fishery Impact Statement included in the FMP.
+The effects on participants in the fisheries and fishing communities are analyzed in Section 3.5.2 and Section 3.5.3.
+The effects of the proposed action on safety of human life at sea is evaluated under National Standard 10, in Section 4.1.